sehnoh/demoapp-testing/README.md

 against an environment made to resemble production to any test that uses a resource (like a database or queue) that isn't mocked out.

+>__Note:__
+Ideally, it is recommended to keep the integration tests separated from the unit tests and not to run along the unit tests.
+It can be done by using a different profile to only run the integration tests.
+A couple of reasons for doing this could be that the integration tests are time-consuming and might need an actual database to execute.

 ## Unit Testing with JUnit